viktorteren/Seto/README.md

 **DOT**: combined with COMPOSE flag creates the output file in .dot extension instead of .aut

+**GE**: perform an exact algorithm instead of greedy one during the removal of redundant SMs

 ### Execution using a script